geekskool/magicserver/README.md

     css/

-To map dynamic pages, use the function *server.add_route()* which takes 3 parameters
+To map the dynamic pages, use the function *server.add_route()* which takes 3 parameters